aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shadoweffect/_index.md

 ```

-Gets and sets the preset shadow type of the shadow.
+the preset shadow type of the shadow.

 **Returns:**
 int